schmidt/structured_warnings/README.md

   end

   def test_old_method_emits_deprecation_warning
-    assert_warn(DeprecatedMethodWarning){ @foo.old_method }
+    assert_warn(StructuredWarnings::DeprecatedMethodWarning){ @foo.old_method }
   end
 end
 ```

-`DeprecatedMethodWarning` is only one of multiple predefined warning types.
-You
+`StructuredWarnings::DeprecatedMethodWarning` is only one of multiple predefined
-may add your own types by subclassing Warning if you like.
+warning types.
+You may add your own types by subclassing
+`StructuredWarnings::Base` if you like.

 Client code of your library will look as follows: